nyluhem/spending_tracker_project/README.md

 # Spending Tracker

 For this solo project, I designed a web app that would allow a user to keep track of their spending habits.
-This project was completed in Ruby using Sinatra, whilst also using PostgreSQL for databases and HTML/CSS for the front-end design.
+This project was completed in four days using Ruby with Sinatra, whilst also using PostgreSQL for databases and HTML/CSS for the front-end design.

 ### To run the app: